erfaan0904/JS/README.md

 # JS
-I upload Java Script in this repository
+I upload Java Script codes in this repository